KIDA-BfR/Linked_Data_mapping_application/README.md

 ## 4) Output formats

-### Wikidata agent output
+### Agent output
-The Wikidata agent is expected to return JSON like:
+The Agent is expected to return JSON like:
 ```json
 {"qid":"Q123","skos":"exact","explanation":"..."}